 When I tried searching for the recipe source to credit, I found a Taste of Home recipe from 2000 that matched up with my notes, so I’m guessing that’s the original.

-The only difference is the version I’ve been using calls for rolling the dough until it’s 1/2-inch thick and then cutting out round circles.
+I usually roll the dough until it’s 1/2-inch thick and then cut out 4 1/2-inch circles, using the mouth of a quart-sized plastic container.
 The Taste of Home recipe calls for separating the dough into pieces and shaping them into balls.

 If you decide to roll the dough into balls, I have some important advice.
 Once you’ve separated the dough into pieces, you must not add any extra dough to the pieces before rolling them, or your hamburger buns will crack during baking.